andracs/bridging-sustainability/manuscript/12-Bibliography.md

 !!OK Kirkegaard, F.K.
 (2024).
 ANALYSIS Here is hope amidst the gloomy predictions of climate scientists.
 DR. https://www.dr.dk/nyheder/viden/klima/analyse-her-er-haabet-midt-i-klimaforskeres-dystre-spaadom

-Kristensen, T.V.
+!!OK Kristensen, T.V.
 (2024).
 The Increasing Carbon Footprint of AI is a Challenge.
 Here is What We Can Do About It.
 University of Copenhagen, Department of Computer Science, September 18. https://di.ku.dk/english/news/2023/what-can-we-do-about-the-increasing-carbon-footprint-of-ai/

 Lange, S., Kern, F., Peuckert, J. et al. (2021).
 The Jevons paradox unravelled: A multi-level typology of rebound effects and mechanisms.
 Energy Research & Social Science, 74, 101982.
 Lannelongue, L., Aronson, H.-E.G., Bateman, A. and others (2023).
 GREENER principles for environmentally sustainable computational science.
 Nature Computational Science, 3(6), 514-521. https://doi.org/10.1038/s43588-023-00461-y
 Larsen, K.G.W.
 (2024).
 Geologists vote 'no' to declaring that man has created a new age on Earth.
 Videnskab.dk, July 14. https://videnskab.dk/naturvidenskab/geologer-stemmer-nej-til-at-erklaere-at-mennesket-har-skabt-en-ny-tidsalder-paa-jorden/